ckeditor/ckeditor5/packages/ckeditor5-mention/docs/examples/chat-with-mentions.md

 # Chat with mentions

-The {@link features/mentions Mentions} feature allows developing rich–text applications (e.g. chats) with autocomplete suggestions displayed in the dedicated panel as the user types a pre–configured marker.
+The {@link features/mentions mention} feature allows developing rich–text applications (e.g. chats) with autocomplete suggestions displayed in a dedicated panel as the user types a pre–configured marker.
 For instance, in the editor below, type **"@"** to mention users and **"#"** to select from the list of available tags.

 {@snippet examples/chat-with-mentions}

-Learn how to {@link features/mentions#configuration configure} mention feeds in the dedicated guide and check out the [full source code](#source–code) of this example if you want to implement your own chat.
+Learn how to {@link features/mentions#configuration configure mention feeds} in the dedicated guide and check out the [full source code](#source-code) of this example if you want to implement your own chat using CKEditor 5 WYSIWYG editor.

 ## Source code

 The following code will let you run the editor inside a chat application like in the example above.
 See the {@link builds/guides/integration/installing-plugins installing plugins} guide to learn more.

-**Note**: You may need to change the path to the `assets/img` both in the HTML and JavaScript to load user avatars properly.
+**Note**: You may need to change the path to the `assets/img` both in the HTML and JavaScript code to load user avatars properly.

 The HTML code of the application is listed below: